-Dr. Brian Brink advises Anglo American plc Group companies on a broad range of health issues, ranging from occupational health and employee health benefits to health systems strengthening in disadvantaged communities.
-He has been with the Anglo American Group for over 30 years.
-Dr. Brink strives to enhance the role of the private sector as a partner in improving access to sustainable, quality healthcare – particularly in developing countries.
+As former Chief Medical Officer, Brian Brink advised Anglo American plc Group companies on a broad range of health issues, ranging from occupational health and employee health benefits to health systems strengthening in disadvantaged communities.
+He was with the Anglo American Group for over 30 years.
+Dr. Brink strove to enhance the role of the private sector as a partner in improving access to sustainable, quality healthcare – particularly in developing countries.

 Dr. Brink has been actively involved in tackling HIV/AIDS since the beginning of the epidemic.
 He was responsible for guiding Anglo American’s response to HIV/AIDS and TB, both in the workplace and in communities associated with the company’s operations.
 Anglo American Group companies sponsor the largest single employer based HIV wellness programs in the world, with 9,000 employees enrolled in HIV care and support, of whom 60% (5,400) currently receive antiretroviral therapy.
 The company has also invested in several community-based initiatives to prevent the further spread of HIV and to accelerate access to HIV/AIDS and TB testing and treatment.
 On a broader scale, Dr. Brink was actively involved in addressing the particular challenge the HIV/AIDS and TB epidemics pose to business in Southern Africa and internationally.
 He also has an active interest in gender issues in relation to HIV and AIDS, particularly the extraordinary vulnerability of young women and girls to HIV infection.